Bosnia activists alarmed by "Putin's bill" on foreign-funded NGOs

 The Bosnian branch of the Transparency International corruption watchdog asked the regional constitutional court this week to examine the validity of the law on public order.

-It also said that putting under control only foreign-funded organizations was discriminatory and “clearly shows the authorities’ intention to restrict the work of organizations that criticize the government”.
+It also said that putting under control only foreign-funded organisations was discriminatory and “clearly shows the authorities’ intention to restrict the work of organisations that criticise the government”.

 Reporting by Gordana Katana, writing by Daria Sito-Sucic; Editing by Zoran Radosavljevic and Ralph Boulton